zderApfel/RoU/README.md

 * Police Scanner [1] - *Alerts you to incoming police presence*
     - Illegal
-* Sling Shround [1] - *Weapons stored on your sling are concealed, at the cost of 100% increased weapon switch speed for the sling weapon*
+* Sling Shroud [1] - *Weapons stored on your sling are concealed, at the cost of 100% increased weapon switch speed for the sling weapon*
 * Drill [1] - *Can be used to open various things, or break locks...loudly*
 * Codejammer [2] - *Can be used to bypass electronic locks.
 Can be used 3 times*
     - Chance to unlock: 20% * [0.5 * [(Mind-10) + (Luck-10)]]